-Long layovers are common at Santiago de Chile Airport, thanks to domestic and international flight schedules.
-Whether you’ve got a couple hours or a lot more time to kill, make the most of your time with these 8 things to do on a layover at Santiago de Chile Airport.
+Due to domestic and international flight schedules, long layovers are common at Santiago de Chile Airport.
+Whether you’ve got a couple of hours or more time to kill, make the most of your time with these eight things to do on a layover at Santiago de Chile Airport.

 1. Grab a bite to eat

 Start your layover with a meal.
 While there aren’t endless options, most travellers should have no trouble finding something.
-For a sit-down meal, head to Gatsby, Ruby Tuesday, or Johnny Rockets.
+Head to Gatsby, Ruby Tuesday, or Johnny Rockets for a sit-down meal.
 Other cafes and bars serve German, Italian, deli, and local eats.
 International chains include Subway, Starbucks, Dunkin’ Donuts, Brioche Doree, and McDonald’s.
-The good news for overnight campers is that several eateries stay open 24-hours, both pre- and inside Security.
+The good news for overnight campers is that several eateries stay open 24 hours, both pre-and inside Security.

 2. Hang out in a lounge

 If you’ve always wanted to check out an airport lounge, now is your chance!
-Several lounges here are open to any traveller, no matter your airline or flight class, which means us Economy Class travellers can pay the entry fee and enjoy a comfortable environment, included food and drinks, WiFi, TV and news, and some peace and quiet.
+Several lounges here are open to any traveller, regardless of airline or flight class.
+This means that economy class travellers can pay the entry fee and enjoy a comfortable environment, including food and drinks, WiFi, TV and news, and some peace and quiet.
 A few lounges even offer shower facilities.
 Pre-book a pass online or use your lounge membership program to gain entry.
 See our Santiago de Chile Airport Guide for details and locations.

 A couple dozen shops will keep you entertained for a good while.
-You’ll find the usual airport shops, like convenience stores, Duty Free areas, and jewelry, technology, and souvenir shops.
-Window shop in Porsche Design, Carolina Herrrera, and Michael Kors.
-If you like chocolate, head to La Fete, Britt Shop, and Havanna to sample locally made options.
+You’ll find the usual airport shops, like convenience stores, Duty-Free areas, jewelry, technology, and souvenir shops.
+Window shop in Porsche Design, Carolina Herrera, and Michael Kors.
+If you like chocolate, head to La Fete, Britt Shop, and Havanna to sample locally-made options.

 4. Pick up a new-to-you book

-Finished with your current read?
-Head over to the Departures area and browse the bookshelf at the Book Swap.
+Are you finished with your current read?
+Head to the Departures area and browse the bookshelf at the Book Swap.
 Leave behind your book and take another.
-Stickers at the shelves encourage you to recommend your book, so the next reader will know if it’s the right fit.
-Books cover a range of topics, including children’s books, with titles in Spanish and other languages.
+Stickers on the shelves encourage you to recommend your book so the next reader will know if it’s the right fit.
+Books cover various topics, including children’s books, with titles in Spanish and other languages.